-Many credit cards come with annual fees, especially rewards cards.
+Even people with excellent credit scores are susceptible to these credit card fees.
 When it comes to annual fees, your credit score doesn't make a difference.
 Some cards charge annual fees because of the additional benefits they bring you.

 The good news is that many credit cards waive the annual fee for the first year.
-Plus, you can always negotiate to have the fee waived again in the years following.
-While this is helpful, it's important that you don't bank on it.
-Rather, take a few minutes to determine whether or not the annual fee is worth paying before you apply.
+Still, take a few minutes to determine whether or not the annual fee is worth paying before you apply.

 To do this, review the card’s features and benefits.
 What you're looking for is to see if your card usage will generate enough value to mitigate the fee.
 For example, you can use your average spending to see a projection of the rewards you would likely earn.
 Then quantify those rewards to see if the dollar amount exceeds the annual fee or not.
 Don't forget to look at extra card benefits as well.
 For example, airline credit cards sometimes offer perks like free checked bags and companion tickets.
 These types of benefits can quickly justify the annual fee.

 Other Excellent Credit Score Credit Card Offers For Travel